adityas0911/CCBD-Project/README.md

 ### 2. Launch Docker Containers

-Use Docker Compose to launch the Spark containers:
+Launch the Docker Desktop.
+Then, use Docker Compose to launch the Spark containers:

 ```bash
 docker-compose up -d --remove-orphans